Witness Post: Scintillating Scotoma

 What is a Scintillating Scotoma?

 Scotomas are a type of aura, a visual phenomenon, that’s fairly common.
+Some describe them as a personal aurora borealis.
 Scintillating scotomas may look wavy or alternate growing from dark to light again.
 The edges of the spot you see are often jagged.

-Occasionally headache pain may accompany these scintillating scotomas, or victims may feel no pain at all.
+Occasionally headache pain may accompany these scintillating scotomas, other times victims say they feel no pain at all.
 Scintillating scotomas can happen before or during or after a migraine headache.
 They can also be signals of underlying health conditions such as glaucoma or multiple sclerosis (MS).

 What are the primary causes of Scintillating Scotoma?